-RPM Nautical Foundation is a non-profit (US 501 c 3) research and educational organization that performs maritime archaeological research in the Mediterranean.
+RPM Nautical Foundation is a non-profit IRS US 509 (a) (3) research and educational organization that performs maritime archaeological research in the Mediterranean.
 Our supported institution is the Institute of Nautical Archaeology.
 Donations made to RPM Nautical Foundation are tax-deductible to the same extent of a US 501 (C) (3) entry.

 One of the primary goals of RPMNF is to assist Mediterranean countries with the mapping, identification, assessment, and research of their submerged cultural material.
 These projects, carried out in conjunction with host governments, are a crucial component in the effort to protect submerged archaeological sites and maritime heritage in the Mediterranean.

 Over the past several years RPMNF has moved into the forefront of archaeological survey and littoral investigation in the Mediterranean through the intensive and systematic use of advanced technologies.

 Multibeam echosounder systems employed on the RPMNF research vessel R/V Hercules allows advanced seafloor mapping capabilities for archaeological purposes.
 Through the three-dimensional modeling process of multibeam data, RPMNF has developed the capabilities for identification of submerged cultural material sites.

 Potential sites identified from the process of remote sensing data are verified and documented with aremotely operated vehicle (ROV) or diver investigation.
 Multibeam sonar fixed to the ROV also provides an effective method for intensive ground-truthing of site areas.
 The ROV is also employed for limited excavation of deep-water sites; an excavation methodological process that RPMNF is helping to advance within the field of maritime archaeology.